 Other revenues consist of fees earned for transfer agency services provided to company-sponsored mutual funds, fees earned for administration and recordkeeping services provided to company-sponsored mutual funds and the general accounts of AXA and its subsidiaries, and other miscellaneous revenues.
-Other revenues increased 1.8% in 2010, due primarily to higher shareholder servicing fees.
-Other revenues decreased 8.9% in 2009, due primarily to lower shareholder servicing fees as a result of fewer shareholder accounts.
+Other revenue decreased 2.0% in 2011 due primarily to lower shareholder servicing fees.
+In 2010, other revenues increased 1.8% due primarily to higher shareholder servicing fees.